Find answers to your most frequently asked questions here. View the mortgages section first, or scroll down for our savings FAQs.

 Paying interest on your mortgage could impact the income needed to fund your retirement.
 We encourage you to discuss retirement plans with your independent financial adviser to make sure you can still afford your mortgage, even if your circumstances change.

-We review the standard variable rate regularly.
+We review the Standard Variable Rate regularly.
 The standard variable rate may change to reflect changes in the Bank of England base rate or due to our funding or administration costs, economic effects and the impact of new laws or regulations.
 If it changes, we’ll always give you reasonable notice as to how this will affect your repayments, if at all.

 Borrowing up to 85% is available on repayment or 75% on interest only subject to affordability.